phase2/outline/packages/controllers/slot-manager/README.md

 - `renderInShadow`: Whether to render the slot in the shadow DOM.
 Defaults to `true`.
 - `extraClasses`: Additional classes to add to the wrapper element.
 Defaults to `null`.
 - `extraAttributes`: Additional attributes to add to the wrapper element.
 Defaults to an empty array.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for details.